Persitara North Jakarta: History

 Not receiving any attention from Jakarta Provincial Government, Persitara's achievements dropped drastically, to the point of being in the lowest division, Second Division in the 2002 season.
 Since then, Persitara, which was accepted as a member of the Football Association of Indonesia since 1980, has started to rebuild the club.
 In 2006, the club finally made it to the Indonesia Super League, which was its second season.

 The 2010s were a difficult time for Persitara, after being relegated from the highest division, the dualism of the competition at that time, Indonesia Super League (ISL) and Indonesia Premier League (IPL) in 2011 to 2013 was getting hotter, the emergence of Batavia Union in the IPL competition split the club, Batavia Union itself is a splinter club from Persitara North Jakarta which was founded in 2010.
 In addition, the acute financial crisis that is eating away at the club is starting to show its effects.
 In the 2014 Premier Division, Persitara is in arrears in player salaries.
 The club management was even unable to rent Tugu Stadium so they failed to hold a home match.
 Persitara was then relegated to Third Division.

 For the 2024–25 season, the formation of a new league under the PSSI Provincial Association places the club in Liga 4 Jakarta zone.
 This season they managed to advance to the semi-finals after losing 3–5 on penalties to Batavia after a 0–0 draw.
 In the fight for third place they beat Jakarta United with a score of 6–1.

 On 14 May 2025, Persitara secured promotion to Liga Nusantara for the first time in their history from next season after win against PS Mojokerto Putra with narrowly 1–0 at Sultan Agung Stadium, Bantul in the Liga 4 national phase third round at Group A.

+In 2025-26 Liga Nusantara, they have finished at 5th place on Group B table.
+So that they qualified for relegation play-off against PSDS.
+In their final decisive match against PSDS on 1 February 2026, they managed to survive in the third tier after a 1-0 win over PSDS.
+A single goal scored by Ikhsan Nur Fadilah at the 77th minute of the match.